Everything Vibrators: Your Complete Guide To Personal Pleasure

-Vibes can do so much more than ever before.
+Luckily for all of us, vibrators can do so much more than ever before — and they feel amazing.

 Innovative design and technological advancements have given us sex toys that mimic oral sex or offer deep, sonic penetration — and some even ramp up when they sense users reaching climax!

 Carol Queen, Ph.D. a sexologist and author, notes that the increased use of robotics is moving the industry ever forward in the most pleasurable way possible.
 She told us: